Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Recurrent neural networks with target latent dynamics

 \subsection{Latent dynamics of symmetric networks}

 Previously, we noted that the drift of an RNN with symmetric connectivity can be written in the form,

-i.e. as a generalised gradient flow that monotonically descends the energy landscape, defined in Eq. (\ref{eq: energy}), to a local minimum.
-Now we focus on the case of a low-rank, but symmetric network projected onto the affine subspace, $\mathcal{A}$, given the parametrisation in Eq. (\ref{eq: parametrisation}).
+i.e. as a generalised gradient flow that monotonically descends the energy landscape, defined in Eq.~(\ref{eq: energy}), to a local minimum.
+Now we focus on the case of a low-rank, but symmetric network projected onto the affine subspace, $\mathcal{A}$, given the parametrisation in Eq.~(\ref{eq: parametrisation}) i.e. we will show that a low-rank, symmetric RNN descends an energy function defined on the affine subspace.